Roy E. Halling

 Additionally, some gasteroid (sequestrate, secotioid, truffle-like) genera appear to belong in the order Boletales and are listed as well.

-79 genera can be searched by clicking on the Taxonomy link from the Search tab.
+85 genera can be searched by clicking on the Taxonomy link from the Search tab.
 A Genus Checklist can be accessed from the Explore tab.
-Much of the recent generic recognition is derived from phylogenetic inferences published by Nuhn et al. (2013) and Wu et al. (2014).
+Much of the recent generic recognition is derived from detailed phylogenetic inferences published by Nuhn et al. (2013) and Wu et al. (2014, 2016).
+Some inferences are robust while others lack support.

 Specimens housed in herbarium NY can be searched on the Specimens link from the Search tab.
 NY specimens can also be accessed via a Specimen Catalog from the Explore tab.